 Like most families, you probably have a few (or a few dozen) old photo albums lying around.
-Here’s what you need to do with the before you lose the photos forever.
+Here’s what you need to do with them to preserve, enjoy, and protect them.

 Step One: Sort Through Them